Skip to main menu Skip to main content Skip to footer content

 As part of France Design Week, this first guided tour in French explores the many roles of design through the collections of Letterform Archive, asking: for whom, for what, and how is design useful?
 Each archived piece serves as evidence of our cultural habits, social practices, and geopolitical realities, demonstrating how design fundamentally shapes our engagement with the world.

-This online tour will be conducted in French and will be hosted by our docents: Carine Vadet-Perrot, Dina Benbrahim, Tanya George, Laura Serra, Milosh Sokolikj and Cooper Sullivan-Marcus.
+This online tour will be conducted in French and will be hosted by our docents: Carine Vadet-Perrot, Dina Benbrahim, and Milosh Sokolikj.

 This tour was made possible by a generous grant from Hauser & Wirth.